Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 The headshell makes a good impression, and one could expect the Audio-Technica cartridge, which is a common accessory, and almost a certainty in a Japanese turntable of this class.
 But Teac surprises here too… because the TN-4D is equipped with a Sumiko cartridge, one of the most popular models – Oyster.

-This is of course an MM cartridge with a housing slightly higher than the standard one, which Teac managed with a special drive design (and compensation “in the other direction” can be done, for example, with a different mat).
+This is an MM cartridge with a housing slightly higher than the standard one, which Teac managed with a special drive design (and compensation “in the other direction” can be done, for example, with a different mat).
 The “Oyster” has only a basic, conical needle profile, but for those who want… we can replace it with an elliptical one, right away or when it wears out.

 TEAC TN 4-D Review – Sound Test